inBeat/inbeat-website/content/top-influencers/instagram/vietnam/_index.md

 ---
-title: Top 10 Instagram Influencers In Vietnam In 2022
+title: Top 10 Instagram Influencers In Vietnam In 2023
 description: >-
-  Find top Instagram influencers in Vietnam in 2022.
-Most popular hashtags: #coffeelover #hoian #nguyendynasty.
+  Find top Instagram influencers in Vietnam in 2023.
+Most popular hashtags: #dwinvn #dwvietnam #danielwellington.
 platform: Instagram
-hits: 18
+hits: 13
-text_top: See the best Instagram profiles on inBeat.
+text_top: See the top-rated Instagram accounts on inBeat.
-text_bottom: Our database aggregates 18 Instagram influencers like this in Vietnam for you to pitch.
+text_bottom: Our database aggregates 13 Instagram influencers like this in Vietnam for you to pitch.
 profiles:
   - username: "monstar_key"
     fullname: >-